VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 Watch [this much longer video](http://mylongervid) to see how to register your app with the authentication and push notification providers (Facebook, Twitter, Google, Microsoft, Apple, etc.).
 Sorry, configuring those developer portals is outside the scope of what a solution template can target and automate!
 Someday maybe.

+# Footnote
+VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).
+Pecan-waffle a self-contained command line utility that can be used to easily create and share Visual Studio project templates and item templates.
+It allows you to take an arbitary Visual Studio project and turn it into a Vsisual Studio project template without the need to make any special modifications to the source project.

+In contrast to pecan-waffle, the standard approach for creating project templates requires you to modify the project which breaks it so you can nolong run or test that code base.
+The whole idea of pecan-waffle is that you can keep you source project in whatever format you need to develop and test it and then use pecan-waffle to transform the source project into an actual Visual Studio project template.

+While pecan-waffle's approach is a significant benefit for a signle project solution, its an absolute necessity for large grained solutions like VSSoluitonTemplates due to their multiple sub-projects and their tight integration.
+As a practical matter, I would not have been able to build VSSoluitonTemplates without pecan-waffle.